Think-and-Dev/decrypto/README.md

 ## Deploy

-1. First  you need to create a `.secret` file that contains the 12 word seed (mnemonic key), this will be the account that will deploy the contracts, so be sure you have enough RBTC for the deployment. **IMPORTANT** this account will be the **OWNER** of the contracts, and will have **upgrade, minting and burning permissions**.
+1. First create a `.secret` file that contains the 12 word seed (mnemonic key), this will be the account that will deploy the contracts, so be sure you have enough RBTC for the deployment. **IMPORTANT** this account will be the **OWNER** of the contracts, and will have **upgrade, minting and burning permissions**.

 2. Then modify `./migrations/3_ERC20Decrypto_deploy.js` change
     ```js